theupdateframework/python-tuf/docs/adr/0010-repository-library-design.md

 ### No repository packages

 Metadata API makes editing the repository content vastly simpler.
-There are already repository implementations built with it (RepositorySimulator in python-tuf tests is an in-memory implementation, while repository-editor-for-tuf is an external CLI tool) so clearly a repository library is not an absolute requirement.
+There are already repository implementations built with it[^1] so clearly a repository library is not an absolute requirement.

 Not providing repository packages in python-tuf does mean that external